VangThao1905/ThoiTiet/README.md

   - Retrofit2, Gson, Firbase

 III.
 Note
-  - To run and test this application dev need no install Android Studio version 4.1 or higher.
+  - To run and test this application dev need install Android Studio version 4.1 or higher.

 Thanks you see this repo.